Back to main site

 Cybercrime laws in Nigeria

-While there may be legitimate aims in enacting these laws, there are serious concerns that many of these laws are vague and overbroad and are susceptible to being used to restrict freedom of expression.
-Amnesty International has reported a growing trend of arrests, detention and torture of journalists and bloggers as well as pointed attacks on major media houses.
-Journalists and bloggers are reportedly being charged with cybercrimes under Nigeria’s Cybercrime Act, which criminalises a substantial number of online forms of expression.
+While there may be legitimate aims in enacting these laws, there are serious concerns that many are vague and overbroad and are susceptible to being used to restrict freedom of expression.
+Amnesty International has reported a growing trend of arrests, detention and torture of journalists and bloggers as well as pointed attacks on major media houses under the guide of cybercrime enforcement under the Cybercrime Act and the Terrorism (Prevention) (Amendment) Act.(29)

-This situation may be exacerbated if the proposed Protection from Internet Falsehoods and Manipulation Bill is passed into law.
+This situation may be exacerbated if the proposed Protection from Internet Falsehoods and Manipulation Bill (known as the Social Media Bill) is passed into law.
 The Bill is aimed at enabling measures to be taken to detect, control and safeguard against uncoordinated and inauthentic behaviour and other misuses of online accounts and bots, enabling measures to be taken to enhance disclosure of information regarding paid content directed towards a political end and to sanction offenders.

 “A surge in legislation and policies aimed at combating cybercrime has also opened the door to punishing and surveilling activists and protesters in many countries around the world.
 While the role that technology can play in promoting terrorism, inciting violence and manipulating elections is a genuine and serious global concern, such threats are often used as a pretext to push back against the new digital civil society.”